-- · Slowly ease your foot off the accelerator. - Turn the steering wheel as little as possible. - Natural lag time reaction when counter-steering to correct sway could possibly make it worse. - If the trailer is equipped with electric brakes, using the hand control will help to keep the vehicles aligned. - As soon as possible, stop to determine the cause of the sway. - Check all equipment and load distribution. - If the problem cannot be solved immediately, contact your dealer for a service appointment. - Travel at a much reduced speed on your way there.
+- · Slowly ease your foot off the accelerator. - Turn the steering wheel as little as possible. - Natural lag time reaction when counter-steering to correct sway could possibly make it worse. - If the trailer is equipped with electric brakes, using the hand control will help to keep the vehicles aligned. - As soon as possible, stop to determine the cause of the sway. - Reduced your speed until you are able to pull over. - Check all equipment and load distribution. - If the problem cannot be solved immediately, contact your dealer for a service appointment.